All Episodes

 They're for sale in every community in this country.

-But when that person gets to the employer and says, Here's my name, here's my number, and that employer uh does the uh there's a pilot program that's now being expanded to make a quick check, just like they check your credit card when you're making a purchase to make sure that that credit card is good and it's you and all that stuff.
+But when that person gets to the employer and says, here's my name, here's my number, and that employer does the, and there's a pilot program that's now being expanded to make a quick check, just like they check your credit card when you're making a purchase to make sure that that credit card is good and it's you and all that stuff, they check.

 If you actually follow that rule, says Benny Thompson, you could be charged with illegal activities if you dismiss the person.

-Uh we don't want illegal alien workers any more than anybody else does, uh, and maybe some of them do, and they ought to be go uh going to jail, but most employers don't if they have a uh uh a simple way to go ahead and verify that this person is who he says he is, or she says he she is.
+But most employers don't if they have a simple way to go ahead and verify that this person is who he says he is or she says she is.

-If you discriminate, if you use that no match letter not to hire that person or fire them, then you're gonna be subject to these uh anti-discrimination laws.
+If you discriminate, if you use that no-match letter not to hire that person or fire them, then you're going to be subject to these anti-discrimination laws.

-So Benny Thompson has now thrown a major wrench into the at long last enforcement of employer sanctions by the Bush administration.
+So Benny Thompson has now thrown a major wrench into the at-long-last enforcement of employer sanctions by the Bush administration, five and a half years coming.

-Yikes uh lus uh uh ladies and gentlemen, we need in this country a firm policy to tell employers no, you are not going to exploit illegal aliens, pay them under the table, which uh sixty percent of uh the illegals are paid under the table, for example, in LA, according to a study.
+Look, ladies and gentlemen, we need in this country a firm policy to tell employers, no, you are not going to exploit illegal aliens, pay them under the table, which 60% of the illegals are paid under the table, for example, in L.A., according to a study.

-Uh you're not gonna avoid the system, you're not gonna violate all our laws, you're not gonna do it in the name of uh cheaper workers, which throws Americans out of work.
+You're not going to do it in the name of cheaper workers, which throws Americans out of work.

 You're not going to do all that.

-You're going to have to verify people who are hired uh who claim that social security number.
+You're going to have to verify people who are hired, who claim that Social Security number.

 By the way, this is a huge problem.

-We found in Washington, D.C. that the no match letters that have been going out indicate that there are over uh twelve million people filing their W-2s with Social Security numbers that do not match uh that particular name.
+We found in Washington, D.C. that the no-match letters that have been going out indicate that there are over 12 million people filing their W-2s with Social Security numbers that do not match that particular name.

 And of course, the federal government is benefiting.